RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/documents/a-list-of-tests.md

 A preliminary report with a first interpretation of the results can be found [here](../tests/results/OS2(REXXSAA%2COBJREXX%2CRegina)%2CWindows(ooRexx%2CRegina)%2CUbuntu(ooRexx%2CRegina).md).

-In this post, I will try a higher level attempt at an interpretation, and I will end by advocating the removal of the current limitations of the ooRexx interpreter.
+In this article, I will try a higher level attempt at an interpretation, and I will end by advocating the removal of the current limitations of the ooRexx interpreter.

 ## Bugs